Partmedia/robotics-www/content/resources/using-git.md

 You can close the original Git Bash and open another inside the newly-created folder.
 More adventurous people who think they're "tech-savvy" may attempt to use the `cd` command.
 This is left as an exercise to the reader.

+Here are some common tasks and their commands, in no particular order:

 - Check the status of your working copy: `git status`
 - Check what modifications you made: `git diff`